sailboat3/sailboat3/README.md

 I'm Jack, a high school student that has way too many things to juggle at the same time.

 ## Projects I'm currently working on
-- **[Beariscope](https://github.com/betterbearmetalcode/beariscope)**: A gamified scouting app built to unify all aspects of FRC scouting.
-See trends, view match predictions, and get an overview of a team in a snap.
+- **[Beariscope](https://github.com/betterbearmetalcode/beariscope)**: A gamified scouting and analysis app.
+See trends, view match predictions, and quickly get an overview of a team.
-- **[Protocol G](https://x.com/usgprotocolg)** Use guns and tools to creatively navigate your way through an alien-infested, retro-futuristic spaceship hell-bent on destroying Earth!

 There's probably more but I forgot